ChainSafe/gossamer/docs/pages/Host_Architecture.md

 ### Custom Nodes

-See [Gossamer Framework](Gossamer-Framework) for more information about building custom node implementations.
+See [Custom Services](/custom-services/) for more information about building custom node implementations.

 ## Node Services